 You May Also Enjoy How To Discipline Your Kids – 4 Tips for the Proactive Parent

 #6.
 Avoid Laughing About Their Behaviour

-Don’t laugh about a child’s behaviour as though it’s cute if it is something that you will think is rude in an older child.
-How will your child know something is not okay if you’ve smiled at that behaviour when the child is younger!
+Don’t laugh about a child’s behaviour as though it’s cute, especially if it is something that you will think is rude in an older child.
+How will your child know something is not okay if you’ve smiled at that behaviour when the child is younger?

 Sitcoms often show rude behaviour like shouting at one another, slamming doors, eye-rolling and interrupting.
 We often don’t realise our children are learning bad manners from what they are viewing, and that these behaviours are sometimes portrayed as ‘cool’.

 Use situations to discuss what the other person might feel, and how the upset person could say what they need instead of using rude behaviour.